lfloris/openshift-dev-training/Labs/Lab02-Simple-OpenShift-application/exposing-websphere-liberty-ex-2.md

 Save and close the editor.
 ​
-After some time, the pod should be moved to the nodes labelled with `app=was`.
+After some time, the pod should be moved to the nodes labelled with `apps=was`.

 ```
 $ oc get pods -o wide